Step 5 Construction of the bell

 Now cover the top of the firebox with Superwool.

-Once the bell is completed you can fill the joints with cob:
+You can now also fill the horizontal joints with cob:

 1 part clay powder mixed with 1 part fine sand, and then mixed with water.
 Use masking tape to get it nice and tight.